Seneca-Scholars/SS-Status-C6/status.md

 # Arianna's Statuses!

+## 7/16/25

+Morning Time Make-Up: This morning I spent time fixing and styling my personal project.
+I had a issue with the output not displaying when the user enters a class, but turns out it was a simple fix with HTML.
+I also did some research to find some good AP sources for users to have.
+Then I began to style the text and format.

 ## 7/15/25
 Today me and my amazing team took up the task of building a dynamic grid.
 Josh worked on the javascript, Lauren R. did the HTML table, Timothy did the readMe, and I worked on the styling and text of the main page.